10 Amazing Rural Irish Bars That You Need To Visit Before You Die

 Pull a seat up beside the fire – you could be here for a while

-The cold nights are are starting to set in, and as we head towards the depths of winter we'll be swapping the beer gardens for fireplaces and cocktails for hot whiskeys.
+Being in the depths of winter, we've swapped the beer gardens for fireplaces and cocktails for hot whiskeys.

 Since we all love to huddle in a warm local over the winter months, we've compiled a list of cosy pubs from the back arse of nowhere that are perfect for setting up shop for the weekend and soaking up the craic.

 This tiny family-run bar is a favourite with locals along the shores of Lough Neagh – even though there's only room for about 20 people.